CBET Token (CBET) Price Hits $0.0000 on Exchanges

-CBET Token (CBET) traded flat against the US dollar during the 1-day period ending at 16:00 PM E.T. on June 20th.
-CBET Token has a market cap of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.
+CBET Token (CBET) traded flat against the US dollar during the 24 hour period ending at 12:00 PM E.T. on June 25th.
+One CBET Token token can currently be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+CBET Token has a market cap of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last day.
 During the last seven days, CBET Token has traded up 0% against the US dollar.
-One CBET Token token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.